mvaganov/thinkwithtools/curriculum.md

   <li> <i>(5 min)</i> Come up with an idea for a viral quiz.
 Something like "what fruit are you?" or "What Spongebob character is your spirit animal?"
 Ask your LLM for topic ideas after you come up with a few.
   <li> <i>(5 min)</i> Have the AI generate the quiz as an example.
 Show the JavaScript elements present in the quiz.</ul></details>
 <details><summary>Add a hidden agenda (e.g., guess Age, or something else)</summary><ul>
 <li> <i>(5 min)</i> <b>This exercise explores how data can be misused.
 We are learning to resist these tactics, not deploy them.</b> Identify a hidden agenda to add to the quiz.
-For example: "Rewrite the quiz so it will also help identify the Age of quiz takers."<br> Instead of Age, you can try: Gender, Political Affiliation, Education Level, Occupation, Relationship Status, Risk Tolerance, Brand Affiliation, Home Ownership Status, Voting Liklihood, Privacy Attitudes, Persuadability, Moral Foundations, Patience, Addictions, Cognitive Style, Social Network Density, ...</ul></details>
+For example: "Rewrite the quiz so it will also help identify the Age of quiz takers."<br> Instead of Age, you can try: Gender, Political Affiliation, Education Level, Occupation, Relationship Status, Risk Tolerance, Brand Affiliation, Home Ownership Status, Voting Likelihood, Privacy Attitudes, Persuade-ability, Moral Foundations, Patience, Addictions, Cognitive Style, Social Network Density, ...</ul></details>
 <details><summary>Discuss how engagement --> personal data --> business models</summary><ul>
 <li> <i>(10 min)</i> Ask the AI to help you come up with tricks to make the quiz more engaging, to drive more interaction from users.
 Brainstorm with your AI how to create a click-baity title or tagline for a quiz.
 Implement those tricks.
 <li> <i>(5-20 min)</i> Discuss with the class: user interaction can be processed to recognize valuable personal data about quiz takers, which can then be bought and sold online.
 Companies like Google and Meta are extremely profitable because of this kind of data trade.
 Who would want to buy this kind of data, and why?
 <li> <i>(5-10 min)</i> Explain the Cambridge Analytica scandal.
-Specifically mention how quizzes on Facebook were used to demographically segment millions of American voters, and then serve targeted pursuasive ads to nudge voting behavior during the 2016 presidential election.
+Specifically mention how quizzes on Facebook were used to demographically segment millions of American voters, and then serve targeted persuasive ads to nudge voting behavior during the 2016 presidential election.
 Explain that this is still not illegal, but that Meta was prosecuted for allowing it, having to pay billions of dollars in fines and settled lawsuits.
 The incident dramatically changed Meta's internal culture and technical safeguards related to user data privacy.
 Meta's engineering culture is now a good model of ethical consideration applied to technical infrastructure.
 Despite Meta's internal rehabilitation, the unethical tactics at the root of the Cambridge Analytica scandal remain viable.<br>For the sake of our own mental autonomy, and our communities' as well, we should be aware of ethical tragedies like this, and avoid them as we create new computing artifacts.
 </ul></details>
 <details><summary><b>Assignment:</b> Interactive Quiz</summary><ul>
 <li> Make a JS-powered quiz like "What Type of Plant Are You?" or "Can You Survive in the Wild?"
 <li> Make sure the quiz has a clear title.
 Write a description of the quiz in one or two sentences.
 Also, consider creating an image to summarize the quiz.
 <li> Optionally, generate quiz questions that have a specific agenda for sorting quiz takers.
 If hidden agenda questions are included in the quiz, make sure quiz result data is never saved (to a database or a cookie).
-<li> Each quiz quesition and its answers should be checked, and modified to the student's preferences.
+<li> Each quiz question and its answers should be checked, and modified to the student's preferences.
 Also, it might be helpful to ask the LLM why it phrased a question or answer as it did.
 <li> Each student should take the quiz at least three times themselves, attempting to get different results.
 This is to verify that the quiz's mechanisms are functioning.
 If they are not functioning, students are expected to work with their LLM to debug the quiz (or try to generate the quiz with another LLM).
 <li> Host this page on the internet, so it can be shared easily in the next class.
 </ul></details>